geriskenderi/graph-jepa/README.md

 pip install metis
 ```

-### Run Graph-JEPA
+### Running Graph-JEPA
 The code for all the available datasets used in the paper is available under the `train/` folder.
-Inside `train/configs` you can find the specific configuration files used for each dataset, corresponding with Table 4 of the paper.

-`launch.sh` contains two examples of launch scripts that you can use to directly modify the default config.
+Inside `train/configs` you can find the specific configuration files used for each dataset, corresponding with Table 8 of the paper. `launch.sh` contains two examples of launch scripts that you can use to directly modify the default config.
 You can see a detailed list of the arguments in `core/config.py`

 ### Reproducibility

-We provide the training logs containing the results published in the paper in `paper_logs/`
+For the sake of openess, we provide the training logs containing the results published in the paper in `paper_logs/`

 ### Credits
-This repository is largely based on [Graph-ViT-MLPMixer](https://github.com/XiaoxinHe/Graph-ViT-MLPMixer), check out their work as well if you are interested in graph-level tasks.
+This repository is largely based on [Graph-ViT-MLPMixer](https://github.com/XiaoxinHe/Graph-ViT-MLPMixer), check out their work if you are interested in graph representation learning with Transformers.